AdobeDocs/commerce-operations.en/help/installation/next-steps/verify.md

 (The [Admin](https://glossary.magento.com/admin) URI is specified by the value of the `backend-frontname` installation parameter.)

-When prompted, log in as a Administrator.
+When prompted, log in as an administrator.

 The following figure shows a sample Admin page.
 If it displays as follows, your installation was a success!

 ![Admin which verifies a successful installation](../../assets/installation/install_success_admin.png)

-If the page displays unconfigured (no styles, only text), see [After installing, images and stylesheets do not load; only text displays, no graphics](https://support.magento.com/hc/en-us/articles/360032994352).
+If the page does not display styles, see [troubleshooting](https://support.magento.com/hc/en-us/articles/360032994352).

 If you get a 404 (Not Found) error similar to the following, see [PHP version error or 404 when accessing Adobe Commerce in browser](https://support.magento.com/hc/en-us/articles/360033117152).